-Monthly assisted living fees begin at $4,337, based on floor plan and level of services needed.
+Monthly assisted living fees begin at $5,277, based on floor plan.
 A second-person fee applies for double occupancy, and it varies based on level of services needed.
 Contact us to learn more and take the next step in your journey.

 We only take Medicaid in our long-term care neighborhood, depending on availability of our health services.

 Our doors are locked between 5 p.m. and 5 a.m., and a team member regularly walks the buildings during those hours.
 Local law enforcement drives through campus at night.